emmysteven/mysite/content/blog/vibe-coding-developers.md

 	•	Clean, intentional architecture.
 	•	A solid understanding of what you’ve built.

-Without that, you’re not building—you’re gambling.
+Without that, you’re not building, you’re gambling.
 <br/>

 ### Final Thoughts